adambard/learnxinyminutes-docs/cue.html.markdown

 CUE is an expressive (but not Turing-complete) JSON superset, exportable to JSON or YAML.
 It supports optional types and many other conveniences for working with large configuration sets.
 The unification engine has roots in logic programming, and as such it provides a ready solution to modern configuration management problems.

-When CUE is exported to JSON, values from every processed file is unified into one giant object.
+When CUE is exported to JSON, values from every processed file are unified into one giant object.
 Consider these two files:

 ```cue
 //name.cue